Jm-Taylor/RPI-5Ghz-Config/README.md

 1. DFS bandwidths should not be used as weather and radar have priority.
 If a DFS pulse is sent out, this will halt the wifi for the countries specific wait period.
 For example, 10s in Europe.
 2. Some bandwidths cannot be used outside.
 For example, for Canada, the **5150 - 5250** range is restricted to indoor use only.
 3. Some countries have the **5150 - 5250** & **5735 - 5835** bandwidths, whereas others only have the **5150 - 5250** bandwidths.
+4. If an incorrect channel is selected **interfaceSetUp** does not change to the selected channel.

 ## Country Codes with valid channels